Phase 9 of 12 · Context Operator

 Next operating step

-Audit context readiness with freshness, permissions, citations, examples, retrieval logs, doc drift, and clear ownership for maintaining knowledge.
+Audit context readiness with freshness, permissions, citations, examples, retrieval logs, source conflicts, ownership, doc drift, and clear responsibility for maintaining knowledge.

 Working through Knowledge & Context Layer?